Medicine — M.D.

-INTELLECTUAL-CONCEPTUAL INTEGRATIVE AND QUANTITATIVE ABILITIES: These abilities include measurement, calculation, reasoning, analysis, and synthesis.
+INTELLECTUAL, CONCEPTUAL, INTEGRATIVE AND QUANTITATIVE ABILITIES: These abilities include measurement, calculation, reasoning, analysis, and synthesis.
 Problem solving, the critical skill demanded of physicians, requires all of these intellectual abilities.
 In addition, the candidate should be able to comprehend three-dimensional relationships and to understand the spatial relationships of structures.

 BEHAVIORAL AND SOCIAL ATTRIBUTES: Medical students must possess the emotional health required for appropriate utilization of their intellectual abilities, the exercise of good judgment, and the timely completion of all responsibilities attendant to their academic work, team work, and patient care.
 They must demonstrate the ability to develop mature, sensitive and effective professional relationships with peers, faculty, staff, members of the healthcare team, and patients.
 Medical students must demonstrate empathy, and concern for others while respecting appropriate personal and professional boundaries.
-Medical students must demonstrate integrity as manifested by truthfulness, acceptance of responsibility for one’s actions, accountability for mistakes, and the ability to place the wellbeing of the patient above their own when necessary.
+Medical students must demonstrate integrity as manifested by truthfulness, acceptance of responsibility for one’s actions, accountability for mistakes, and the ability to place the well-being of the patient above their own when necessary.
 They must be able to tolerate demanding workloads and to function effectively under stress.
-They must be able to adapt to changing environments, to display flexibility and to learn to function in the face of uncertainties inherent in the medical education and clinical practice settings.
+They must be able to adapt to changing environments, to display flexibility and to learn to function in the face of uncertainties inherent in medical education and clinical practice settings.

 Invitations to submit the secondary application are sent to all our applicants.
-Upon receipt of an AMCAS application (allowing up to 6 weeks after submission of the application to AMCAS), an email is sent inviting the applicant to complete the secondary application.
+Upon receipt of an AMCAS application (allowing up to six weeks after submission of the application to AMCAS), an email is sent inviting the applicant to complete the secondary application.
 The deadline for submission of the secondary application is November 15.
 There is a non-refundable fee for the secondary application.
 Secondary application fee waivers are granted to those who have received a fee waiver from AMCAS.